 UA Pilot Posts Explicit Coworker Photos: Costs Airline $321,000

-Few industries have a greater history of machoism and exploitation of female employees than commercial aviation.
-Looking back throughout history, you find female flight attendants outfitted in short skirts, pilots bragging about their conquests in various destinations, and an overall attitude of cockpit disrespect toward flight crew.
-A recent lawsuit filed by a female flight attendant against United Airlines allowed the stereotype of “harassment in the skies” to rear its ugly head once again.
+Few industries have a more significant history of machoism and exploitation of female employees than commercial aviation.
+Looking back throughout history, you find female flight attendants outfitted in short skirts, pilots bragging about their conquests in various destinations, and an attitude of cockpit disrespect toward the flight crew.
+A recent lawsuit filed by a female flight attendant against United Airlines allowed the stereotype of “harassment in the skies” to rear its ugly head again.
 In EEOC v.
 United Airlines, Inc., the carrier agreed to pay a $321,000 settlement in a case involving the dissemination of sexually explicit photographs of a female flight attendant, without her consent, by a pilot across multiple Internet sites.

 In addition to the humiliation the public sharing of intimate images caused the flight attendant, her lawsuit claimed the photos were viewed by several other coworkers and countless past and future passengers, which subjected her to a hostile working environment.
 Making matters worse, the postings referenced the name and home airport of the flight attendant.
 They used the corporate slogan “Fly the friendly skies” in a manner begging the inference that the flight attendant would be willing to engage in sexual contact while airborne.

 The EEOC prosecuted the lawsuit on behalf of the flight attendant and argued that the airline did little to nothing to prevent the postings or humiliation suffered by the plaintiff.
 Indeed, the lawsuit claimed the airline was aware of the misconduct and did not even discipline the pilot or ask him to stop posting these photos.
 Such failure to prevent apparent misconduct is undoubtedly risky, given his use of the airline’s slogan and association with the aviation industry in his posts.